 The primary function of the fire service is the protection of lives and property, and the best way to do this is through fire prevention.
 Fire prevention includes all activities that reduce the number or severity of fires.
 These activities include, but are not limited to, fire prevention inspections, code enforcement, building plans review, fire investigation, and public fire safety education.
-The Fire Marshal, or the Fire Awareness Unit carry out most of the division's fire prevention activities.
+The Fire Marshal carries out the division's fire prevention activities.

 Fire Prevention Code

-The Bay City Fire Code is contained in this computerized information system.
+The Bay City Fire Code is contained in a computerized information system.
 Questions about the fire code can be directed to the Bay City Fire Marshal at 989-892-8601.
 Please note that schools and hospitals are under the control of the State of Michigan.
-Information on the model code, or copies of it can be obtained from:

 Fire Prevention Inspection